High-efficiency Weak-trace-free Counterfactual Communication via Quantum Zeno Effect: Method

 \subsection{The heralded single-photon source}

 Relying on spontaneous four wave mixing~(SFWM), the reconfigurable silicon micro-ring resonator acts as the quantum light source~\cite{wu2022optimization}, creating a pair of idler and signal photons.
-In order to guarantee the spectral purity, there are two asymmetric MZIs to filter the pump light and idler photons at C31 (\SI{1552.52}{\nano\meter}) from the signal one at C39 (\SI{1546.12}{\nano\meter}), respectively.
+In order to guarantee the spectral purity, there are two asymmetric MZIs, Filter 1 and Filter 2, to filter the pump light and idler photons, respectively.
+Filter 1 achieves a pump suppression ratio over \SI{20}{\dB} with pump light at C35 (\SI{1549.32}{\nano\meter}).
+Filter 2 utilizes wavelength-dependent interference to separate idler photons at C31 (\SI{1552.52}{\nano\meter}) from signal photons at C39 (\SI{1546.12}{\nano\meter}), directing them to distinct output ports.
 With high-yield ring resonator after optimized, our system produces ~\SI{2.6e7} pairs photons per second, in which signal photon is used to transmit the information and the other idler one is being as trigger of coincidence count.
-After~\SI{11}{\dB} transmission channel loss, $40\%$ coupling efficiency, and $90\%$ detection efficiency of the single photon detectors, as a consequence, the effective brightness of the single-photon source is \qty[per-mode = symbol]{1.9e6}{\per\second}.
+After~\SI{17}{\dB} transmission channel loss, $40\%$ coupling efficiency, and $90\%$ detection efficiency of the single photon detectors, as a consequence, the effective brightness of the single-photon source is about \qty[per-mode = symbol]{1.9e5}{\per\second}.